tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 </details>

 ### Testing status
-When using the Payments, you must send in the request:
+When testing Payments, you must send in the request:
 * The `test` parameter as `true`.
 * Set **777** in the CVV of the card (for AMEX, use **7777**).
 * Send the name of the transaction status in the name of the cardholder.
     - For approved transactions, send **APPROVED** value.
     - For rejected transactions, send **REJECTED** value.
     - For pending transactions, send **PENDING** value.
-* For the card number you must enter a valid card number, corresponding to the franchise sent in the request.
-You can use an online card generator for testing purposes.
+* For the card number you must enter a valid number, corresponding to the franchise sent in the request.
+You can use an online card generator for testing purposes or use one of the cards available for your country mentioned before.
 * To test PSE bank transfers (Available in Colombia) in the PayU Sandbox environment, see the [PSE Test Guide (PDF)](/assets/pse-test-guide-v5.pdf).

 ## Importing the Collection